faltemi/wordle-clone/README.md

-This is my attempt at a Wordle ripoff written in C with raylib.
+This is my attempt at a Wordle clone written in C with raylib.

 **Dependencies**
 GCC